accesscode-2-2/unit-5/exitTicketsSolutions.md

 ###Thursday 1/14: Discrete math and logic

-Question 1: How many unique Powerball ticket configurations are there?
+**Question 1**: How many unique Powerball ticket configurations are there?
 Each ticket has six numbers total.
 The first five numbers are chosen from a collection of 69 numbered balls, labeled 1 through 69.
 The sixth and final “Powerball” number is chosen from a collection of 26 numbered balls, labeled 1 through 26.
 The order of the first five numbers does not matter (different orderings are equivalent).
 Show your work!

 **Answer**:  69Choose5 * 26